knative/operator/docs/configuration.md

 ## spec.config

 This is a "map of maps".
-The top-level keys correspond to the names of the Knative `ConfigMaps`, sans their "config-" prefix, e.g. the "config-domain" `ConfigMap` corresponds to the "domain" top-level key.
-And the map values correspond to the `data` field of each `ConfigMap`.
+The top-level keys correspond to the names of the Knative `ConfigMaps`, and the operator will ensure their values replace the entries in the `data` field of the actual `ConfigMap`.

-The operator will replicate this field's entries to the corresponding Knative `ConfigMaps`.
 This provides a central place to manage all your Knative configuration, without having to update multiple `ConfigMaps`.

+If the name of the `ConfigMap` you wish to override begins with `config-` (the Knative convention), that prefix may be omitted in the top-level key name.

 An example should help clarify.
 The following spec will cause the operator to update the `config-defaults`, `config-observability` and